Biden-Xi summit: Can the US and China keep competition under control? | DW | 16.11.2021

 According to official accounts of the talks, Biden raised US concerns about human rights abuses and unfair trade practices.
 Xi warned the US on Taiwan, saying Washington's support for Taipei was "playing with fire."

-However, despite this continued friction on big bilateral issues, opening statements from the summit indicated that Washington and Beijing could be moving towards what foreign policy analysts call "managed strategic competition" in pursuing goals.
+Despite the friction on big bilateral issues, opening statements from the summit indicated that Washington and Beijing could be moving toward what foreign policy analysts call "managed strategic competition" in pursuing goals.

-The framework, conceived by former Australian Prime Minister and China expert Kevin Rudd, envisions intense diplomatic and economic competition, defined areas of collaboration such as on climate change, and "hard limits" on each country's security policies to avoid "accidental escalation."
+The framework, conceived by China expert and former Australian Prime Minister Kevin Rudd, envisions intense diplomatic and economic competition, defined areas of collaboration such as on climate change, and "hard limits" on each country's security policies to avoid "accidental escalation."

 "Our responsibility as leaders of China and the United States is to ensure that the competition between our countries does not veer into conflict, whether intended or unintended.
 Just simple, straightforward competition," Biden said in opening remarks surrounded by aides in the White House's Roosevelt Room.

-"We need to establish some commonsense guardrails, to be clear and honest where we disagree, and work together where our interests intersect," Biden added.
+"We need to establish some commonsense guardrails, to be clear and honest where we disagree, and work together where our interests intersect," Biden said.

 In opening statements made through an interpreter, Xi said that China and the US "need to increase communication and cooperation."

-"A sound and steady China-US relationship is required for advancing our two countries' respective development and for safeguarding a peaceful and stable international environment," the Chinese leader said, adding that he was "ready to work" with Biden on "building consensus," and moving China-US relations "forward in a positive direction. "
+"A sound and steady China-US relationship is required for advancing our two countries' respective development and for safeguarding a peaceful and stable international environment," Xi said, adding that he was "ready to work" with Biden on "building consensus," and moving China-US relations "forward in a positive direction. "

-"We are patient and are willing to strive for the prospect of peaceful reunification with the utmost sincerity," Xi told President Biden, according to Chinese state media.
+"We are patient, and are willing to strive for the prospect of peaceful reunification with the utmost sincerity," Xi told Biden, according to Chinese state media.

 Xi also said China would take "resolute measures if the 'Taiwan independence' separatist forces provoke, compel or even cross the red line."

-For Beijing, the "red line" would be Taiwan declaring independence, as the Communist Party considers democratic Taiwan to be a renegade Chinese province.
+For Beijing, the "red line" would be Taiwan's declaring independence, as the Communist Party considers democratic Taiwan to be a renegade Chinese province.

 Tensions around Taiwan have increased recently, as China conducts regular military exercises near Taiwan and the US increases weapons sales and informal diplomatic support.

-The White House said that Biden told Xi during their discussion that the US would stand by the longstanding "One China" policy, allowing for informal relations and defense ties between Taipei and Washington, but not for official recognition from the US of Taiwan as an independent state.
+The White House said Biden told Xi during their discussion that the US would stand by the "One China" policy, allowing for informal relations and defense ties between Taipei and Washington, but not for official recognition by the US of Taiwan as an independent state.

-"I think Taiwan should take the outcome of this summit with cautious optimism," said Wen.
-"If we get one message out of the summit, then that is competition will be the main theme governing US-China relations," he said, adding that any sign that Washington and Beijing are occasionally cooperating in the future doesn't indicate the US is abandoning its support for Taipei.
+"I think Taiwan should take the outcome of this summit with cautious optimism," Wen said.
+"If we get one message out of the summit, then that is: Competition will be the main theme governing US-China relations," he added.
+He said any sign that Washington and Beijing might occasionally be cooperating in the future wouldn't necessarily indicate that the US is abandoning its support for Taipei.

 "Whenever we see signs of competition between the US and China, it doesn't mean there is only a one-way street towards conflict and war.
 And when we see signs of cooperation, it also doesn't mean that the US is capitulating to China," Wen said.